0x2bc/AleoCommunityDashboard/README.md

 ## 2. Telegraf configuration

-Add the configuration file /etc/telegraf/telegraf.conf based on the example below:
+Create file /etc/telegraf/telegraf.conf

-Change your hostname, mountpoints to monitor, location of the monitor script and the username
+Change your hostname

 ```
 # Global Agent Configuration
 [agent]
-  hostname = "mynode-mainnet" # set this to a name you want to identify your node in the grafana dashboard
+  hostname = "YOUR HOST NAME" # set this to a name you want to identify your node in the grafana dashboard
   flush_interval = "15s"
   interval = "15s"